Biden addresses nation's information crisis: We must 'defeat the lies' - KION546

 Those lies culminated in Trump’s followers storming the Capitol building on January 6 — a deadly incident of domestic terrorism that forced Congress to temporarily pause the certification of the Electoral College vote count taking place that day.

 The episode was emblematic of a larger information crisis that has dominated nearly every aspect of American life.
-Trump loomed large over the problem, often spreading misinformation and lies about the deadly coronavirus and the election while his GOP and media allies gave him cover.
+Trump loomed large over the problem, often spreading misinformation and lies about the deadly coronavirus and the election while his allies in the GOP and the media gave him cover.

 In fact, Trump waged an assault on truth unlike anything seen in modern American politics during his four years in office.
-With his help, lies and conspiracy theories have flourished in recent times like never before.
+With his help, lies and conspiracy theories flourished like no other time in modern memory.

-These outlets and figures have used technology platforms such as Facebook, Twitter, and YouTube to amplify and spread their messages that mislead the public.
+These outlets and figures have used technology platforms including Facebook, Twitter, and YouTube to amplify and spread their messages that mislead the public.

 Biden is not the first prominent national figure to address the information crisis.
 Former President Barack Obama lamented in October about the fact that wild conspiracy theories such as QAnon have found safe haven in the Republican Party while companies such as Fox News have corrupted the public conversation.